German1138/aerolab-frontend-challenge/README.md

   - `Client-ID: {{client-ID}}`

 This setup ensures you can test the API endpoints seamlessly.
 If you need further details about the API, refer to the IGDB API documentation.

+### Extra features

+- **Enhanced the user experience (UX):** by adding the app logo on the game detail page, which redirects users to the home page.
+- **Implemented a modal:** to showcase various game screenshots.
+- **Introduced a confirmation dialog:** before removing a game from the collection on the home page.
+This improvement enhances UX by asking users to confirm their action, ensuring they are certain about the deletion.